Changchun Jilin, China Travel Guide

 Stay vigilant, especially in shared lanes.

 Changchun's diverse transport options make exploring the city easy.
-Public transport is efficient and economical.
+Public transport is efficient and affordable.
 Taxis and ride-sharing provide flexibility.
 Walking and cycling offer immersive experiences.
 Planning your route and forms of payment beforehand creates a smooth journey.